earlvanze/AMD-ROCm-Miner/Claymore/Readme!!!.txt

 - Miner crashed and I cannot restart it until reboot.
   Often when OpenCL fails, you have to reboot the system, not just restart miner.
 Sometimes even soft reboot won't work and you have to press Reset button.
 It is because the fail is at drivers level, Windows does not like such things and drivers too.

-- EthMan loses rigs with 12 GPUs.
-  Sometimes systems with 12 GPUs and low-end CPU become slow for remote access, you can see problems with EthMan and other remote management software.

 FAQ #2: